bruvellu/cephalic-furrow/3-manuscript/furrow.md

 and the germ band extension.](../2-figures/math-model.png){#fig:math-model width=100%}

 # Discussion

+## Early slp activity controls the final cephalic furrow position

 My data suggests that slp activity is required for the proper positioning of the cephalic furrow along the anteroposterior axis.
 These data suggest that early slp and eve interactions act upstream of btd, and ultimately define the final position of the cephalic furrow invagination.

-This suggests that btd function might not be required to specify the cephalic furrow initiator cells.
+In addition, suggests that btd function might not be required to specify the cephalic furrow initiator cells.

-The differences indicate that other forces might be contributing to formation of the cephalic furrow.
+## The head-trunk boundary is a tissue shear zone

+These data suggest that the head-trunk interface is under conflicting forces and cannot accommodate the expansion of head tissues caused by the mitotic domains, and the compression of trunk tissues caused by the germ band, without buckling.

+## Cell proliferation crosses physical threshold for epithelial stability

 Suggesting that mechanical forces acting in the monolayer epithelia, such as the expansion of dividing cells, or the compression exerted by the germ band, might be causally connected to the tissue buckling.

+## Mitotic domains facilitate but are not sufficient to cause tissue buckling

 This indicates the germ band extension is the driving force underlying the ectopic epithelial folding, and that mitotic domains facilitate but are not sufficient to cause the tissue to buckle.

-These data suggest that the head-trunk interface is under conflicting forces and cannot accommodate the expansion of head tissues caused by the mitotic domains, and the compression of trunk tissues caused by the germ band, without buckling.
+## Germ band extension drives compression in the head-trunk boundary

+By cauterization experiments we show the germ band extension causes epithelial compression at the head-trunk boundary.
+While in strong phenotypes, embryos that fail to initiate the furrow, the compression results in ectopic folds, in wild type embryos the compression further deepens the furrow.

+This shows evidence of the long range global impact the germ band extension exerts during gastrulation.

+## Cephalic furrow invagination anticipates and primes folding position

 Therefore, the role that the cephalic furrow appears to accomplish during gastrulation is to anticipate these conflicts and prime, in a predictable manner, the position that the tissue will fold.
 In doing so, the cephalic furrow would prevent potential defects associated with erratic buckling, such as the compromise of cell-to-cell interactions or short-range signaling in the epithelia, and thus ensure a stereotypical balance of forces required for the precise patterning of embryonic tissues during gastrulation.

-Altogether, the results originating from this project contribute to a more comprehensive understanding of the complex genetic and physical interactions involved in the patterning and morphogenesis of the cephalic furrow in Drosophila.
+## Cephalic furrow morphogenesis is driven by two independent processes

-The cephalic furrow invagination is the combination of an active movement initiated by the initiator cells pulling the tissue in around 40µm wide, as supported by the laser ablation experiments.
+The cephalic furrow invagination is the combination of an active movement initiated by the initiator cells pulling the tissue in around 40 µm wide, as supported by the laser ablation experiments.
 The invagination is further deepened by the tissue compressing caused by the germ band elongation onto the head-trunk region, as supported by the cauterization experiments in wild type and mutants.

 Therefore, the cephalic furrow morphogenesis is a two-step process combining an active genetically defined process with a passive mechanically based process.

-That's why is kind of rare to find cephalic furrow mutants and when they are identified they always form a fold anyway, because only the first step of the process has been genetically disrupted while the mechanical part of the process (from gb) was not.
+That is why is kind of rare to find cephalic furrow mutants and when they are identified they always form a fold anyway, because only the first step of the process has been genetically disrupted while the mechanical part of the process caused by the germ band was not.

+## Conclusions

+Altogether, the results originating from this project contribute to a more comprehensive understanding of the complex genetic and physical interactions involved in the patterning and morphogenesis of the cephalic furrow in Drosophila.

 The data then reveals how this balance flow between genetic and mechanical parameters integrate and interact with each other during gastrulation.
 Giving insight into the connection between genetic and physical parameters that control morphogenesis.

 # Methods